top of page

 Four square quilt patches with floral patterns in pink, navy, and white on a light background.
 No text visible; cozy, artistic vibe.

-Once you've decided on your arrangement, sew the squares together into 2 rows of 2 blocks, then sew those rows together to complete your Hidden Wells block!
+Once you are happy with the arrangement, sew the squares together into two rows of two blocks.
+After that, sew the rows together to complete your Hidden Wells block!

 Patchwork quilt block with floral and bird patterns in pink, blue, and green tones on white background.
 Intricate and colorful design.

-Give the whole block a good press, pressing seams open or to the side, depending on your preference.
-Then trim your finished block if needed to square it up neatly.
+Finally, give the whole block a good press.
+You can press seams open or to the side, depending on your preference.
+If necessary, trim your finished block to square it up neatly.

-You’ve just sewn a Hidden Wells quilt block!
-It’s such a satisfying technique, and once you’ve got the hang of it, you can start playing with colour placement, fussy cutting, or even varying the strip widths for a completely different look.
+You've just sewn a Hidden Wells quilt block!
+This technique is satisfying and fun to sew.
+Once you master it, you can explore colour placement, fussy cutting, or varying the strip widths for a completely different look.

-This is what 4 blocks look like -
+What do four blocks look like together -

 Patchwork quilt with a geometric pattern of blue, pink, and white floral and leafy designs.
 Set on a plain white background.

-The fabric that I've used for this block is the Woodland Walk Collection from Liberty Fabrics.
+The fabric used for this block is the Woodland Walk Collection from Liberty Fabrics.

-If you try this block, I’d love to see what you make!
-Tag me on Instagram @whatkimberleymakes or drop me a message!
+If you try this block, I’d love to see your creations!
+Tag me on Instagram @whatkimberleymakes or send me a message.

 Happy stitching,